MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-enrollment/edge-ignore-pac-android-tunnel-profile.md

 ms.subservice: intune-device-enrollment
 ms.reviewer: kaushika, ochukwunyere, intunecic
 ---
-# Microsoft Edge in Android 13 ignores PAC setting in Microsoft Intune VPN profile
+# Microsoft Edge in Android 13 ignores a PAC setting in a Microsoft Intune VPN profile

-This article works around an issue where Microsoft Edge in Android 13 ignores a Proxy Auto-Configuration (PAC) setting that's configured in a per-app VPN profile in Microsoft Intune.
+This article provides a workaround for an issue where Microsoft Edge in Android 13 ignores a Proxy Auto-Configuration (PAC) setting configured in a per-app VPN profile in Microsoft Intune.

 ## Symptoms